 A travel safety tip for the female solo backpacker.
 Make sure to check the dress code of a country.
-However, even if the dress code ‘allows’ sexy clothing, make you feel comfortable wearing it in your destination.
+However, even if the dress code ‘allows’ sexy clothing, make sure you feel comfortable wearing it in your destination.
 I usually adapt to what other young local women wear.

 This is one of the most important safety tips for solo backpackers.
 Always have a plan or at least act like you have a plan.
 In my experience, one the most riskiest situation for theft is arrival at a busy bus or train station of a new destination.
 Instead of looking lost, pretend to know where you’re going and find a calm spot to plan your next move.

 You’re less vulnerable when you are with company.
 When traveling by bus or train, I usually try to make contact with a fellow local passenger.
 There is 99% chance he/she will take good care of you during the trip.
 I also often let long-distance bus drivers know that I’m a foreigner.
 For example, during a bus ride from China into Laos (this bus ride is famous for theft), the friendly bus driver arranged a 1-person bed in front of the bus.
 During this bus ride three people got mugged (all sleeping in the back of the bus).
-I truly believe it’s the little things that can make a difference.
+I truly believe it’s the little things that can make a big difference.

 Listen to locals

 Remember that locals always know best!
 Ask about specific risks/scams in your destination, safe/good places to go out, reliable tour operators etc. Read more about ‘Going local’ here!

 Drink moderately.
 When alone, there is no one to look after you and to safely escort you home.

 Avoid arriving at a new destination after dark.

 Try to avoid arriving after dark as much as possible.
 If you have no other choice, ask a hostel or guesthouse to pick you up on arrival.
 Especially in some towns/cities in Africa and South America this is highly recommended.